Andrew-Pohl/Fuse_validator_system_watcher/README.md

 • ETH balance
 ```

-Responds to email request using the following subject lines
+Responds to email request using the following subject lines, the authorisedReceiver setting in the config file stops the response
+from email request other than the one specified in the config file.
 ```
 • "STATUS" - returns the current value of the monitors
 • "THRESHOLD_GET" - returns the current threshold values